How do you figure out what your organization or business is really about?

 - Business Case: What’s the internal and external business case?

 - Measures of Success: What’s the measures of success?

 - Catalog / Products / Services: What’s the product line / deliverables / results?

 - Rhythm of Results: What’s the product cycle or rhythm of results?

 - Cost: What’s the minimum you need each month to stay in business?

 If you know these, it tells you a lot.

-There’s obviously a lot more you can know about an org or team, but I’m finding these are keys to cut to the chase and get to what counts.
+There’s obviously a lot more you can know about an organization or team, but I’m finding these are fast keys to cut to the chase and get to what counts.